Crisis accommodation: As a way to reduce unsheltered homelessness

 Family reconciliation would be an effective way in order to help support the homeless people especially younger children and those victims of higher risks like domestic violence, child abuse or elder abuse.
-It helps preserves their relationships by stopping any sort of violence.
-They are being supported and educated on living independently and safely as early intervention would be great for them.
-The organizations should keep in touch with victims and the families to track their needs and progress from time to time.
 Due to the lack of temporary accommodation in certain countries, some homeless people are given financial assistance so that they are able to secure an alternative accommodation if they are not accepted in any of these crisis accommodation services.
-It becomes much easier to supervise the victim’s behaviour, health and personal contacts to ensure their safety.
+It becomes much easier to supervise the victim's behaviour, health and personal contacts to ensure their safety.